-Previous research has primarily focused on Medicare Fee-for-Service covered lives, this unique study using claims from Colorado’s All Payer Claims Database (CO APCD) included nearly 93,000 people across commercial, Medicaid, and Medicare FFS and Advantage plans from 2018-2021.
-Comprehensive demographic and utilization data in the CO APCD enabled CIVHC researchers to examine how race, ethnicity, and geography affected ICU stays, ED visits, and ACP adoption, offering one of the only large-scale, multi-payer analyses to explore these inequities at the end-of-life.
+Previous research has primarily focused on Medicare Fee-for-Service covered lives; this unique study, using claims from Colorado’s All Payer Claims Database (CO APCD), included nearly 93,000 people across commercial, Medicaid, and Medicare FFS and Advantage plans from 2018 to 2021.
+Comprehensive demographic and utilization data in the CO APCD enabled CIVHC researchers to examine how race, ethnicity, and geography affected ICU stays, ED visits, and ACP adoption, providing one of the few large-scale, multi-payer analyses to explore these inequities at the end of life.

 CIVHC’s study indicated significant disparities in the use of ICU stays, emergency department visits, and 30-day hospital readmissions.
 Notably, Hispanic, Asian, and Black people were more likely to experience intensive care at the end of life, and American Indian and Alaska Natives were less likely to have ACP compared to White people, even when controlling for comorbidities.

-The study also found that rural residents were likelier to visit emergency departments but less likely to have ICU stays or engage in ACP.
-ACP, a key measure of patient-centered care, was associated with significantly increased odds of intensive service use across the board, indicating that Coloradans who had chronic conditions used ACP to help advocate for their needs
+The study also found that rural residents were more likely to visit emergency departments but less likely to have ICU stays or engage in advance care planning (ACP).
+ACP, a key measure of patient-centered care, was associated with significantly increased odds of intensive service use across the board, indicating that Coloradans with chronic conditions utilized ACP to help advocate for their EOL needs.

-This is the first peer-reviewed research project published by CIVHC analysis that uses CO APCD data in-house for an in-house analysis.
-The article abstract is available online through Sage Journals, or a full version is available on the CIVHC website.
+This is the first peer-reviewed research project published by CIVHC analysis that utilizes in-house CO APCD data for an in-house analysis.
+The article abstract is available online through Sage Journals, or a full version can be accessed on the CIVHC website.

 CIVHC has supported hundreds of peer-reviewed publications by providing local and national researchers with access to data from the CO APCD.
 CIVHC’s research team is also available to help other organizations with research projects and getting published.
 To learn more about how CIVHC can help you with an upcoming data or research project, contact us at ColoradoAPCD@civhc.org.